jpsdr/MKVToolnix-Windows-7/README.md

 ## 2.6.
 Unit tests

 Building and running unit tests is completely optional.
-If you want to do this, then you have to follow these steps:
+If you want to do this, you have to follow these steps:

 1. Download the "googletest" framework from http://code.google.com/p/googletest/ (at the time of writing the